blrk/learn-devops.io/jenkins-jobs/Deploy-container-using-jenkins.md

 ```
 * open the browser and enter : http://\<public-ip-of-docker-vm\>:8080/webapp
 * If you are able to see the contents of your JSP file experiment is successful
+### Edit the code on github code repo
+* try to build the same job once again
+* What happens? is your job is failing?
+* How to find a solution let us discuss in the next ...